 Acupuncture

-through the insertion of fine needles into carefully selected
+insertion of fine needles into carefully selected acupuncture points

 place for a few minutes.